Dave completes his RYA Day Skipper course in the sunny North Ionian

 Fender Bashing & Man Overboard

 Having completed our 4 hours of night sailing the previous evening (which we all loved), a much-needed lie in was had by all.
-After a slow start and more than a few cups of coffee we started the day by learning about the joys of prop wrap.
+After a slow start and more than a few cups of coffee we started the day by learning about the joys of prop warp.
 We’d spent the night in Gouvia Marina, which was the perfect place to do a bit of fender bashing and practise our side to moorings.
 A couple of hours, a few scrapes and one sad looking popped fender later and we’d all got the hang of it.
 How Cactus managed to stay that patient with us is beyond me.

 That afternoon we took a slow cruise to Corfu Town old harbour where we would spend the night.
 The day ended with our mid week 1 to 1 briefing.
 It was good to have a chat with Cactus and get an idea of our progress and things we needed to work on.
 All feeling positive we headed into Corfu Town for a bit of exploring, a lovely Greek meze dinner and perhaps a few too many glasses of wine.
 Negotiating the plank we had used for our bow to mooring upon our return to the yacht was an interesting operation.